frictionlessdata/frictionless-ci/site/docs/configuration.md

     - path: data/invalid.csv
 ```

-The inquiry descriptor is a Frictionless Framework's [Inquiry](https://framework.frictionlessdata.io/docs/guides/framework/inquiry-guide) so you can use whather is possible to use for the Frictionless Framework validation.
+The inquiry descriptor is a Frictionless Framework's [Inquiry](https://framework.frictionlessdata.io/docs/guides/framework/inquiry-guide) so you can use whatever is possible to use for the Frictionless Framework validation.
 Here is a more complex example:

 > https://github.com/roll/flat-demo-bitcoin-price/blob/main/.github/frictionless.yaml